pamykcharyyeva/small-pm-project/README.md

 Simple Project Management tool
 Projects CRUD
 Tasks CRUD
-Tasks are nested within Project
+Tasks are nested within Project- nested_scaffold with login authentication - devise drag and drop - sortablejs

 Gems that were used: